mitchib1440/SpeakThat/URL_DETECTION_SYSTEM.md

 ### Localization

-All user-facing text is externalized to `strings.xml` for translation via CrowdIn:
+All user-facing text is externalized to `strings.xml` for translation via Weblate:
 - Section titles and descriptions
 - Radio button labels
 - Help text and examples